Placing Rate

 2. Do so in a way that is accessible and digestible to the average player.

-With these ends in mind, I find it appealing to compare Kill Team statistics to professional sport statistics.
+With these ends in mind, I like to compare Kill Team statistics to professional sport statistics.
 After all, both subjects are focused on analyzing competitiveness to a lay audience.

-There are some obvious differences (a few hundred billion 💰 you might say).
+There are some obvious differences (a few hundred billion šŸ’° you might say).
 But a relevant difference is the sheer volume of key statistics utilized in the world of sports.

 By key statistic, I mean a critical statistic that summarizes performance in an objective but approachable way1.
 For example, in Baseball (the most statistic obsessed sport of all time) there are three major offensive stats known as Batting Average, On-Base Percentage, and Slugging Percentage.
 These performance indicators are well known among baseball fans; no one needs a doctorate in math to understand them.